Before investing with a new broker or financial advisor, consider checking out the respective credentials at the following resources:

 - Market Manipulation:

-These schemes, commonly referred to as “pump-and-dumps,” are effected by
+These schemes, commonly referred to as “pump-and-dumps,” is effected by

 creating artificial buying pressure for a targeted security, generally a